Reliance enjoys petchem rebound but profit misses estimates

-India's Reliance Industries (RELI.NS) said on Friday its quarterly profit doubled, led by a rebound in its petrochemicals and retail businesses, but fell short of analysts' estimates as costs jumped 10%.
+BENGALURU (Reuters) - India’s Reliance Industries said on Friday its quarterly profit doubled, led by a rebound in its petrochemicals and retail businesses, but fell short of analysts’ estimates as costs jumped 10%.

 The oil-to-telecoms conglomerate, led by billionaire Mukesh Ambani, said consolidated profit climbed 108% to 132.27 billion rupees ($1.79 billion) in the three months to March 31.
 Analysts on average had expected 134.91 billion rupees, according to Refinitiv data.